Service Dog For Veterans Federal Way, WA

 PAVE does not place service dogs in the areas of legally blindness, hearing impairment, or medical alert dogs (seizure or diabetic alert).
 For more information on organizations that are experts in these areas, please visit ADI.

 About Service Dogs for Veterans

-Yes, PAVE can be accredited to Assistance Dogs International.
+Yes, PAVE has been accredited as a member of Assistance Dogs International.
 This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
-Only three Oregon-based organizations are currently members.
+Only three organizations in Oregon are currently accredited members.